ankity10/voicebot/docs/adding functions.md

 ---
 sidebar_label: 'Adding Functions'
 sidebar_position: 4
-title: Adding Functions to Voicebot
+title: Adding Functions to Voiceagent
 ---

 ### 1. Use Python SDK to Create a Function